tuomasme/FitnessTracker/README.md

 TODO:

-- update records and workouts
+- update records and workouts (update records implemented with redux issue)
 - filter user's workouts by name and type (autocomplete input and select element implemented)